 This gives you an estimate of how much traffic each subcategory is worth and how hard it would be to rank your website for the keywords in that group.
 Groups with high Total Volume and low Average Difficulty should be more valued and identified as topics to target with content marketing or SEO efforts.

-Find the “show filters” link to reveal the available filters to narrow your report.
-You can filter by including/excluding keywords, word count, or by a specific metric.
-In the same way, you can query your seed keyword with match types, you can also add additional include/exclude keyword filters using Broad or Exact Match to specify the filter.
+You can filter by including/excluding keywords, search intent, word count, a specific metric, or a specific language.
+In the same way, you can query your seed keyword with match types.
+You can also add additional include/exclude keyword filters using Broad or Exact Match to specify the filter.

 For example, imagine your seed keyword is ‘banana.’
 If you type in ‘buy fresh’ in the include filter…